CompOmics/compomics.github.io/peptide-shaker/_posts/2018-09-30-releasenotes.md

 **Changes in PeptideShaker 1.16.29 (September 18.
 2018):**

 * FEATURE IMPROVEMENT: Added default protein, peptide and PSM reports that also include the non-validated hits.
-Note: Some of the numbers used ro refer to the previous reports have changed and that you may need to update your command lines.
+Note: Some of the numbers for the reports have changed and that you may need to update your command lines.

 ----